 Assembly/Disassembly Director- A supervisory person that oversees the assembly and disassembly of the crane.
 This person must meet the criteria for both a competent person and a qualified person or be a competent person who is assisted by one or more qualified persons.

-Anti-Two-Block Device- a device that when activated, disengages all crane functions whose movement can cause two-blocking.
+Anti-Two-Block Device- A device that when activated, disengages all crane functions whose movement can cause two-blocking.

-Blocking- (also referred to as "cribbing") is wood or other material used to support equipment or a component and distribute loads to the ground.
+Blocking- (also referred to as "cribbing") Is wood or other material used to support equipment or a component and distribute loads to the ground.
 It is typically used to support lattice boom sections during assembly/disassembly and under outrigger and stabilizer floats.

-Boom- (equipment other than tower crane) means an inclined spar, strut, or other long structural member which supports the upper hoisting tackle on a crane or derrick.
+Boom- (Equipment other than tower crane) Means an inclined spar, strut, or other long structural member which supports the upper hoisting tackle on a crane or derrick.
 Typically, the length and vertical angle of the boom can be varied to achieve increased height or height and reach when lifting loads.
 Booms can usually be grouped into general categories of hydraulically extendible, cantilevered type, latticed section, cable supported type or articulating type.

 Certified Operator- A crane operator certified by the National Commission for the Certification of Crane Operators (NCCCO) or other recognized training course certified by the state of the operator.

+Certified Rigger- A crane rigger certified by the National Commission for the Certification of Crane Operators (NCCCO).

-Competent Person- means one who is capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them.
+Competent Person- Means one who is capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them.

-Critical Lift- Any lift that meets one or more of the following: 1) A lift that is equal to or greater than 75 percent of the crane’s chart capacity; 2) When the pick requires using two lines, or a multiple crane lift; 3) Hoisting personnel; 4) Hoisting hazardous materials (explosives, highly volatile substances, etc.).
+Critical Lift- Any lift that meets one or more of the following: 1) A lift that is equal to or greater than 75 percent of the crane’s chart capacity; 2) When the pick requires using two lines, or a multiple crane lift; 3) Hoisting personnel; 4) Hoisting hazardous materials (explosives, highly volatile substances, etc.) Recommended to follow critical lift procedures for any lift that goes over a public area or occupied building or has any high impact capability (i.e. long lead time, or expensive items).

-Dedicated Spotter (power lines) - a person whose sole responsibility is to watch the separation between the power line and the equipment, load line and load (including rigging and lifting accessories), and ensure through communication with the operator that the applicable minimum approach distance is not breached.
+Dedicated Spotter (power lines) - A person whose sole responsibility is to watch the separation between the power line and the equipment, load line and load (including rigging and lifting accessories), and ensure through constant communication with the operator that the applicable minimum approach distance is not breached.

-Derrick- an apparatus consisting of a mast or equivalent member held at the end of guys or braces, with to without a boom, for use with a hoisting mechanism and operating ropes.
+Derrick- An apparatus consisting of a mast or equivalent member held at the end of guys or braces, with to without a boom, for use with a hoisting mechanism and operating ropes.

 Engineered Lift- Any lift that meets one or more of the following criteria: 1) any lift that is equal to or greater than 90 percent of the crane’s chart capacity; 2) The load exceeds 60,000 lbs.; 3) A lift deemed engineered by project management.

-Fall Zone- the area (including but not limited to the area directly beneath the load) in which it is reasonably foreseeable that partially or completely suspended materials could fall in the event of an accident.
+Fall Zone- The area (including but not limited to the area directly beneath the load) in which it is reasonably foreseeable that partially or completely suspended materials could fall in the event of an accident.

-Functional Testing- the testing of a crane, typically done with a light load or no load, to verify the proper function of a crane’s primary function (i.e. hoisting, braking, booming, swinging, etc.) A functional test is contrasted to testing the crane’s structural integrity with heavy loads.
+Functional Testing- The testing of a crane, typically done with a light load or no load, to verify the proper function of a crane’s primary function (i.e. hoisting, braking, booming, swinging, etc.) A functional test is contrasted to testing the crane’s structural integrity with heavy loads.

-Jib- an extension attached to the boom point to provide added boom length for lifting specified tasks.
+Jib- An extension attached to the boom point to provide added boom length for lifting specified tasks.